 Stick to centro, Bocagrande, Manga, el Cabrero and you will be fine.
 The people who are generally targetted by thieves are local businessmen who are taking large sums of cash out of the bank.
 This is called "fleteo" or fleecing and is very unlikly to happen to tourists.
-Colombians love kids.....go for it!!!!! over 7 years agoAnswered by Gordon Blackhurst via WorldNomads.com
+Colombians love kids.....go for it!!!!! almost 9 years agoAnswered by Gordon Blackhurst via WorldNomads.com

 I would not go to Cartagena with children.
 I have actually done it in the past, I was there in 2010 for work and brought my family.
 It's perfectly safe, but there isn't much to do that would be of interest to small child or even, frankly a teenager.
 Cartagena beaches are so-so, they're not the reason to go.
 There are some great food options, but for adults and much of the food is mediocre and high priced (so check the guides before selecting to be sure you get a good restaurant).
 The activities are adventure sports (kite surfing, wind-surfing, etc.), history (not great for kids), architecture, and nightlife....
 Taxi's are cheap and reliable, but don't generally have seat belts...

 I love Cartagena.
 I go frequently, but it would not be at the top of my list with kids.